-One of the best short hikes at Capitol Reef National Park, Hickman Bridge is a perfect option if you are short on time.
+One of the best easy hikes at Capitol Reef National Park, Hickman Bridge is a perfect option if you don’t have a lot of time.
 The trailhead begins at the parking just a few miles down from the Capitol Reef visitor center.
 Be sure to arrive early, as the trail can get busy by late morning/early afternoon.

 4. Navajo Knobs